cloudmesh/cloudmesh-catalog/README.md

 ## Using the yaml to markdown conversion script

 In 'scripts/yaml_to_md.py' is a class YamlToMd used to assist in the conversion of .yaml catalog data to a readable markdown page.
 Here is an example which takes the catalog data entry 'data/catalog/amazon_comprehend.yaml' and produces 'output/amazon_comprehend.md':

 ```
 converter = YamlToMd('data/catalog/amazon_comprehend.yaml')
 converter.generate_md(dir='output/')
 ```

 Note that it is advisable to go through and look over the generated markdown files manually to spot any possible minor errors in conversion.
 One such known error comes from the MdUtils package, which may add extra line breaks that split some urls unintentionally.

+BUG: verify if the markdown is the markdown used by hugo, we may support multiple markdown formats.